dfdao/game/README.md

 ## circom and snarkjs

 If you are modifying anything SNARK-related, you may be interested in rebuilding circuits / redoing setup.
-Run `yarn workspace eth circom:dev` or `yarn workspace eth circom:prod` respectively to rebuild the `wasm` and `zkey` files.
-Then `yarn workspace eth compile` as usual will build and refresh the `Verifier.sol`.
+Run `npm run circom:dev --workspace eth` or `npm run circom:prod --workspace eth` respectively to rebuild the `wasm` and `zkey` files.
+Then `npm run compile --workspace eth` as usual will build and refresh the `Verifier.sol`.

 ## Thegraph

-To run a local copy of thegraph make sure docker is installed and running, `yarn workspace eth start --subgraph df` OR if you already have your contracts deployed and running run `yarn workspace eth hardhat:dev subgraph:deploy --name df` and find your local hosted explorer at `http://localhost:8000/subgraphs/name/df`
+To run a local copy of thegraph make sure docker is installed and running, `npm start --workspace eth -- --subgraph df` OR if you already have your contracts deployed and running run `npm run subgraph:deploy:dev --workspace eth` and find your local hosted explorer at `http://localhost:8000/subgraphs/name/df`